 - Payment of State of Maine sales tax.
 It is the responsibility of the cardholder to advise vendors that the University of Maine System is exempt from State of Maine sales tax including, but not limited to, tax on meals and hotels.
-A copy of the State of Maine sales tax exemption certificate and form can be found in APL Section VII-E; Sales Tax.
+Sales tax may be identified in various ways on receipts, including food tax and occupancy tax, for example.
+A copy of the State of Maine sales tax exemption certificate and form can be found in APL Section VII-E, Sales Tax.

 - Split purchases (splitting a purchase into two smaller transactions to defeat the transaction dollar limit that was placed on the card).

-- Paying for collision insurance on rental vehicles (primary insurance for collision and losses is provided by the Travel Card) except when the card does not cover the cost as identified by vehicle type.
-Information can be obtained from the Travel Card Provider, UMS Risk Management consultations and a review of APL Section II-B; Motor Vehicle Administration and Guidelines.
+- Paying for collision insurance on rental vehicles in cases where it is already provided by the Corporate Card.
+Information can be obtained from the Corporate Card provider, UMS Risk Management, and a review of APL Section II-B, Motor Vehicle Administration & Guidelines.

 - Other purchases as defined by University policy.

-- In the event any of the disallowed transactions occur, the responsible cardholder’s supervisor, or the person who becomes aware of the transaction first, will report the incident to the UMS Travel Administrator.
-When deemed appropriate, the UMS Travel Administrator will notify the University CBO or the CBO’s designee.
-The CBO or CBO’s designee at each University and the Human Resources staff at each University will review the infraction and determine suitable action including (but not limited to) the following:
+In the event any of the disallowed transactions occur, the responsible cardholder’s supervisor, or the person who becomes aware of the transaction first, will report the incident to the UMS Procurement Cards Administrator.
+When deemed appropriate, the UMS Procurement Cards Administrator will notify the University CBO.
+The CBO and Human Resources staff at each University will review the infraction and determine suitable action including (but not limited to) the following: